meregrey/holder/Docs/privacy-policy-en.md

 ## Privacy Policy

-This page is used to inform visitors regarding privacy policy with the collection, use, and disclosure of personal information.
+\<Holder\> establishes and discloses privacy policy regarding the collection, use and disclosure of personal information.

-This privacy policy is effective as of 2022-06-01.
+This privacy policy is effective from 1 June 2022.

 <br>